Helping Active Vale ladies have fun and get moving

 Self defence classes – Being held in Buckingham and Aylesbury for women only.

 Team sport taster sessions (Aylesbury) - get a chance to try something new!
-Team sport taster sessions including rugby, football, hockey, cricket and netball
+Team sport taster sessions including rugby, football and hockey.

 If you would like to receive email updates on the classes and sessions we’re planning, please email us.
 We will also post updates on Facebook and Twitter.